This post was most recently updated on January 12th, 2021

 YOU NEED:

-An insulated box – double walled cardboard box, or two boxes that fit inside each other well
+An insulated box – double walled corrugated cardboard box, or two boxes that fit inside each other well

 A computer fan – I used a USB one